ehti-90/Youtube-UI-Clone/README.md

 This project is for educational purposes only and is not affiliated with YouTube or Google.

 ## Credits
-Inspired by YouTube’s homepage design.
+Inspired by YouTube’s homepage design

 # Output